After months of experimenting with various combinations, I came up with the perfect set of Wordpress plugins that gives me optimal site speed.

 This Wordpress cache plugin reduces page load time by caching web pages.
 For those who aren’t familiar, caching pages is the practice of storing pages in such a way that allows for faster future serving.

 Images tend to be one of the largest assets on a webpage, so image optimization is very important.
 Not only will the EWWW Image Optimizer plugin make your pages load faster, but it will also reduce bandwidth.

 Again, the default EWWW Image Optimizer settings worked the best for me.
 I kept the default pixel perfect compression setting which is essentially a lossless compression technique.
-This means that your images—wether PNG, JPG, or GIF—will look the same but have a much smaller file size.
+This means that your images—whether PNG, JPG, or GIF—will look the same but have a much smaller file size.

-The best part about this WordPress image optimizer plugin is that it can automatically optimize all the images that you have already previously uploaded to your website.
+The best part about this Wordpress image optimizer plugin is that it can automatically optimize all the images that you have already previously uploaded to your website.

-One last tip I will leave you with is that I always pre-compress my WordPress images by uploading them to compressor.io.
+One last tip I will leave you with is that I always pre-compress my Wordpress images by uploading them to compressor.io.
 This not only reduced disk space usage, but allow you to fix the annoying “properly size images” suggestion on PageSpeed Insights.